Music for Guitar, Lute and Vihuela

 Shortcuts to the opening pages of chapters are activated from the start by highlighting a heading listed in the Contents page.
 They are also speedily accessible from any point within the volume by opening the Navigation panel, Contol+F. Click the Heading tab and within its menu highlight the desired chapter title.

-Needless to say that the dates specified with the music examples within are those stated at their release as manuscripts and prints.
-Yet a composition in view could have been conceived as much as two decades before.
+It goes without saying that the dates specified with the music examples within are those stated at their release as manuscripts and prints.
+Yet a composition in view could have been conceived as much as two decades or more before.
 For instance, many items for the lute were released in a publication from1507; yet their inceptions were no doubt from the last years of the 1400s.